tauri-apps/wry/examples/README.md

 - `dragndrop`: example for file drop handler.
 - `custom_titlebar`: A frameless window with custom title-bar to show `drag-region` class in action.
 - `custom_user_data`: uses a custom data directory (Windows only).
-- `winit`: building WebView windows all by yourself with winit on macOS and Windows.
-- `gtk`: building WebView windows all by yourself with gtk-rs on Linux.